Visitor Monitoring

 From East to West and North to South, we all have small game to hunt and we love doing it.
 It's exciting, challenging, rewarding, and produces tasty rewards to boot.
 Small game hunting has a lot to offer the traditional bowhunter.
 Not the least of which is plenty of action!

-Those of us who've taught Bowhunter Education are well versed in the discussion of how broadhead tipped arrows kill by hemorrhage resulting in blood loss in contrast to bullets which kill by shock and tissue damage.
+Those of us who have taught Bowhunter Education are well versed in the discussion of how broadhead tipped arrows kill by hemorrhage resulting in blood loss in contrast to bullets which kill by shock and tissue damage.
 The small game point is, in bowhunting, the exception to the rule.
 These heads, like bullets, rely on converting the energy from the weapon into a package that kills by delivering a powerful blow packed with a heavy dose of shock and, at times, tissue damage.

 Small game comes in many shapes and sizes, as do the points we use to hunt them.
-In this article we'll cover the various small game heads available to the longbow and recurve shooter and describe their various strengths and weaknesses.
-You'll also learn the subtle and not so subtle differences between heads, which should make chosing what you need much easier.
+In this article we’ll cover the various small game heads available to the longbow and recurve shooter and describe their various strengths and weaknesses.
+You’ll also learn the subtle and not so subtle differences between heads, which should make choosing what you need much easier.
 Certain heads are better suited for particular situations and really, no single head can do it all.
-A few come close, but we feel it's best to keep an open (and educated) mind as you consider the wide selection of options out there.
+A few come close, but we feel it’s best to keep an open (and educated) mind as you consider the wide selection of options out there.

-The Magnus Blunt
+The Hammer™ Small Game Blunt

 Snaro Bird Points